RanArino/APIs/GitHub/PRIVACY.md

 We do not share your data with third parties, except as necessary to provide the service (e.g., cloud hosting services).

 ### Your Rights
 You have the right to access, rectify, or delete your personal information.
-For any requests, please contact us at [contact@example.com].
+For any requests, please contact us at [rarino@myseneca.ca].

 ### Policy Updates
 This policy may be updated periodically.
 We will notify you of any significant changes to our privacy practices.

 ### Contact Information
-If you have any questions or concerns about this policy or your data privacy, please contact us at [contact@example.com].
+If you have any questions or concerns about this policy or your data privacy, please contact us at [rarino@myseneca.ca].